keimpema/Usenet/readme.md

 ### Release 2.0.0 ###
 #### New ####
 - Added a streaming YencEncoder.
 - Added an NzbBuilder.
+Can be used to build an NzbDocument.
 - Added an NzbWriter.
+Can be used to write an NzbDocument to stream.
   Added extension methods WriteNzbDocument and WriteNzbDocumentAsync to TextWriter for ease of use.
 - Added an NntpGroups type which represents a collection of newsgroups.
 - Added an NntpGroupsBuilder to build NntpGroups collections.
 Used in the NntpArticleBuilder and NzbBuilder.